 This report is intended to meet the federal requirement that local governments comply with the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act of 1973 (Section 504).
 This law was adopted by Congress in 1990.
-It requires local governments to ensure that the services, programs and activities they provide be accessible to persons with disabilities.
+It requires local governments to ensure that the services, programs, and activities they provide be accessible to persons with disabilities.
 In order to ensure this accessibility, governments must evaluate themselves and plan to make appropriate modifications.
 The product of this effort is this report, titled "Self Evaluation and Transition Plan."
-Herein referred to as "Plan."